 In this measure a variable speed pool pump must be purchased and installed on a residential pool to replace an existing constant speed pool pump.
-Residential variable frequency drive pool pumps can be adjusted so that the minimal required flow is achieved for each application.
+Residential variable frequency drive (VFD) pool pumps can be adjusted to match the minimal flow required for each application.
+This typically involves running all-day long at the flow rate necessary to achieve the desired number of turnovers per day.
 Reducing the flow rate results in significant energy savings because pump power and pump energy usage scale with the cubic and quadratic powers of the flow rate respectively.
-Additional savings are achieved because the VSD pool pumps typically employ premium efficiency motors.
+Additional savings are achieved because VFD pool pumps typically employ premium efficiency motors.

 Eligibility

-To qualify for this rebate a variable speed pool pump must be purchased and installed on a residential pool to replace an existing constant speed pool pump.
+To qualify for this rebate a variable speed pool pump must be purchased and installed on a residential pool to replace an existing single speed pool pump.